Westlake Village, California: Economy

-Dole Food Company is headquartered in Westlake Village.
+Dole Food Company was headquartered in Westlake Village.
 In 1994, Dole announced that it would finalize its plans to build its world headquarters on a 30 acre site owned by the company, located north of the Ventura Freeway in Westlake Village.
 The decision had been delayed by groundwater contamination tests and reviewing of possible site plan revisions.
 Dole was expected to submit its plans for final approval by the Westlake Village City Council on February 9, 1994.
-K-Swiss, Guitar Center, PennyMac Loan Services and Ryland Homes also have their headquarters in Westlake Village.
+Guitar Center, PennyMac Loan Services and Ryland Homes also have their headquarters in Westlake Village.

 Top employers

 According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are: